cxw620/rust-polyglot/src/ownership.md

    [complications surrounding lifetimes](https://github.com/rust-lang/rust/issues/58052).
    There are cases where
-   the compiler doesn't infer the correct lifetime bounds and it there is no syntax to spell them.
+   the compiler doesn't infer the correct lifetime bounds and there is no syntax to spell them.
    It can help to turn the closure into a `fn` (writing out all the types, sorry).